tunnckoCore/mich-h/README.md

     </ul>
   </nav>
   <h2 id="title" style="background-color: red;">content title</h2>
-  <p class="first foobie quxie">so it's just like a templating engine,
+  <p class="first foobie">so it's just like a templating engine,
   but easy to use inline with javascript</p>
   <p>the intention is for this to be usedto create <strong>charlike</strong>
   reusable, interactive html widgets.</p>